 it's about time

 It seems Toyota may be planning on implementing some awfully big changes to some of its best-known models.
 Motor 1 recently spoke with an alleged Toyota insider, who offered some insight on company planning for future models of some of our favorite Toyota vehicles — including, most interestingly, new versions of the Land Cruiser and the Tundra pickup.
+A second report from AllCar News added credence to many of these reports, as well as building upon them with new information.

 Toyota Land Cruiser